Frequently Asked Questions

 What ministries do we offer?

 We offer a variety of ministries.
 Each of our members have their own local ministries, and we have chapters in Phoenix, AZ and Osceola, MO.
 In addition, our order maintains a prayer list and distributes prayer cards and rosaries.
-More information can be found in the chapters and ministries tabs above.
+More information can be found in the ministries tab above.
 Please contact us if you are interested in joining or are in need of prayer, the Sacraments, or other rites or services.

 What is the Convergent Catholic Communion (CCC)?